Cuba Fast Facts

 April 11, 2015 - Ending a decades-long standstill in US-Cuba relations, President Raul Castro meets for an hour during the Summit of the Americas with his American counterpart, Barack Obama, the first time the two nations' top leaders have sat down for substantive talks in more than 50 years.

-April 14, 2015 - President Obama recommends that Cuba be removed from the US government's list of state sponsors of terrorism.
+April 14, 2015 - Obama recommends that Cuba be removed from the US government's list of state sponsors of terrorism.

 May 29, 2015 - The United States officially removes Cuba from its list of countries that sponsor terrorism, setting the two nations up for a full renewal of diplomatic ties.

-July 1, 2015 - President Obama announces that the United States is restoring diplomatic relations with Cuba and that the American embassy in Havana will open during the late summer, with a visit from Secretary of State John Kerry.
+July 1, 2015 - Obama announces that the United States is restoring diplomatic relations with Cuba and that the American embassy in Havana will open during the late summer, with a visit from Secretary of State John Kerry.

 July 20, 2015 - Cuba and the United States officially re-establish diplomatic relations after 54 years.